Pregnancy can come with unwanted aches and pains as your body expands and changes.

 Headaches can become worse during pregnancy if you already experience them.
 Try natural remedies such as an ice pack on the back of your head with feet in warm water, or relaxation/biofeedback techniques.
 Be sure to consult your midwife or OB to make sure any natural remedies, like herbal teas, are safe for baby.
-If medication is absolutely needed, your practitioner can help you decide what is safe.
+If medication is absolutely needed, your doctor can help you decide what is safe.

 Acetaminophen is safe to take as directed on the label, but most other headache medications – such as aspirin and ibuprofen, as well as most prescription migraine drugs – aren’t recommended for pregnant women.~BabyCenter

 Another pain that often accompanies pregnancy is heartburn.
 You have a new human pressing on your organs.
 Here are some natural ways to deal: